Staff at a NY hospital put protective gear in outdoor trash can after handling bodies

 A homeless person had been going through the trash can an hour earlier, the Reuters photographer said.
 Reuters could not determine what was in the trash can at the time.

-A spokesman for New York City’s health department declined to comment on what Reuters had seen but said each hospital should have procedures outlined for donning and doffing of protective gear.
+A spokesman for New York City’s health department said he was not able to comment on what Reuters had seen but said each hospital should have procedures outlined for donning and doffing protective gear.
+The New York State Department of Health did not respond to requests for comment.

+Faced with a dire shortage of protective gear, federal and local health officials are advising healthcare workers to reuse and clean their disposable masks and gloves when possible, rather than throwing them away after each patient.